FactorySimPy/FactorySimPy/docs/basic_components.md

     env,                        # Simulation environment
-    id="SRC2",                  # Unique identifier for the source node inter_arrival_time=0.4,     # Time between item generations (can be constant or function/generator) blocking=False,             # If True, waits for outgoing edge to accept item; if False, discards if full out_edge_selection=None     # Strategy or function to select outgoing edge (can be string or callable) )
+    id="SRC2",                  # Unique identifier for the source node inter_arrival_time=0.4,     # Time between item generations (can be constant or function/generator) flow_item_type="item",      # Type of baseflowitem that the source should generate blocking=False,             # If True, waits for outgoing edge to accept item; if False, discards item if the outgoing edge is full out_edge_selection=None     # Strategy or function to select outgoing edge (can be string or callable) )